Help to Buy

-Help to Buy is the name of a government programme in the United Kingdom that aims to help first time buyers, and those looking to move home, purchase residential property.
+Help to Buy is a government programme in the United Kingdom that aims to help first time buyers, and those looking to move home, purchase residential property.
 It was announced in Chancellor of the Exchequer George Osborne's 2013 budget speech, and was described as "the biggest government intervention in the housing market since the Right to Buy scheme" of the 1980s.
 It is an extension of a previous programme called FirstBuy that was aimed solely at first-time buyers.
 Help to Buy has itself been expanded and extended.

+According to a 2024 study, the programme led to an increase in housing prices without any impact on housing construction in severely supply constrained and unaffordable Greater London.

 Schemes

 Subject to restrictions, which in some cases vary by country, the types of Help to Buy scheme are: